Farzana Raja: Political career

-She was elected to the Provincial Assembly of Punjab as a candidate of Pakistan Peoples Party on a reserved seat for women in 2002 Pakistani general election.
+She was elected to the Provincial Assembly of Punjab as a candidate of Pakistan Peoples Party on a reserved seat for women in the 2002 Pakistani general election.

-She was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party on a reserved seat for women from Punjab in 2008 Pakistani general election.
+She was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party on a reserved seat for women from Punjab in the 2008 Pakistani general election.

 She became chairwoman of the Benazir Income Support Programme in 2008.

 In 2012, she was inducted into the federal cabinet of Prime Minister Yousuf Raza Gilani without portfolio and was give the status of a federal minister.
 She was retained in the federal cabinet of incoming Prime Minister Raja Pervez Ashraf.

+Controversies and Legal Issues

+In 2016, the National Accountability Bureau summoned Farzana Raja for questioning in connection with an alleged embezzlement of approximately Rs3 billion in BISP funds.
+The investigation focused on irregularities in the awarding of advertising contracts during her tenure.

+In June 2021, an accountability court in Islamabad declared Raja a proclaimed offender and issued non-bailable arrest warrants in connection with alleged corruption during her tenure at BISP.
+The charges involve the embezzlement of approximately Rs540 million in BISP funds.
+The court ordered her name to be placed on the Exit Control List (ECL) and her Computerized National Identity Card (CNIC) to be blocked.